 VM level reports in OffsiteDR Server

-The reports page lists all replicated jobs configured from backup server to the offsite server.
+The reports page lists all replicated jobs configured from the backup server to the offsite server.
 There you can see a report option alongside every replicated job

 New menu for consolidated VM level report in BackupServer & OffsiteDR

 VM level report gives the user the centralized view of all VMs that are configured for backup.
-It allows the user to view the backup reports of virtual machines with detailed view.
+It allows the user to view the backup reports of virtual machines with a detailed view.
 This feature works from both ESXi or Hyper-V Host.

-Full featured free edition
+Full-featured free edition

 In addition, the latest release also brings the following features: